nguyentran0212/iegems-website/_posts/2024-06-01-review-AFUL-Explorer.md

 **Multimedia usage:**

 When it comes to FPS gaming with the AFUL Explorer, I find the experience quite immersive.
 The soundstage presents itself in a spherical manner, allowing me to gauge the direction and distance of various in-game sounds fairly accurately.
-However, I do notice that the positioning could be a bit sharper to enhance the overall gaming experience.
+However, I do notice that the positioning could be a bit sharper.

 ![](/assets/images/AFUL-Explorer/Explorer_00018.jpg)